Promises and Secrets

 8He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
 9They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might

 speaks of everlasting destruction, which could be interpreted as "poof" if you close one eye and look sideways, but there is the comment about being shut out from the presence of the Lord.
+(How does that happen if you are not around?)
 Go back up three paragraphs and look at Revelation 14:9-11

 9 A third angel followed them and said in a loud voice: "If anyone worships the beast and its image and receives its mark on their forehead or on their hand, 10 they, too, will drink the wine of God's fury, which has been poured full strength into the cup of his wrath.
 They will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 11 And the smoke of their torment will rise for ever and ever.
 There will be no rest day or night for those who worship the beast and its image, or for anyone who receives the mark of its name."